wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    * <strong>Classic engines</strong> use Modules to <strong>steer</strong> tests of legacy apps such as PowerBuilder through their custom ports.

    * <strong>Engine 3.0</strong> use XModules steering modules created by XScan and Tosca Recorder for both Graphical User Interface (GUI) tests and non-GUI tests.
 The <strong>TBox framework</strong> contains (tree-like) hierarchically structures XModules to steer test objects.

+   * Tricentis Tosca Mobile Engine 3.0 (which replaces Tosca Mobile+) automates testing of mobile applications running on smart phones, tablets, and Android emulators and iOS simulators.

    * Tosca OSV (Orchestrated Service Virtualization) works through an OSV Addin to Tosca Commander communicating via SOAP to an OSV Host talking to OSV Database and OSV Monitor talking to License Server.
    * Tosca BI (Business Intelligence)